magynhard/ruby-game_dig/README.md

 <a name="installation"></a>
 ## Installation
 ### Prerequisites
-NodeJS or a compatible alternative is installed.

-Then install the gamedig package with your favourite package manager globally, e.g. here with npm or yarn:
+For using the CLI variant, install the gamedig package with your favourite package manager globally, e.g. here with npm or yarn:

 #### yarn
 ```